EthanHolleman/site_dev/content/posts/nbi_encoding.md

 two looking into it.
 This is likely just a case of a lack of documentation of small change in encoding practices.
-However, this data is used by researchers and regulators to understand the state of America's infrastructure and therefore it is important it representation should be as accurate and true to reality as possible so I think it iw worth thinking about.
+However, this data is used by researchers and regulators to understand the state of America's infrastructure and therefore its representation should be as accurate and true to reality as possible.
+So at the very least I think it iw worth thinking about.

 ## Update